larrybotha/testing-javascript/06-test-react-components-with-jest-and-react-testing-library/README.md

     `fireEvent` export.

     `fireEvent` has a number of event methods on it, such as `.change`, `.click`, etc. that can be dispatched on an element.
+A second parameter passes values through to the event handler.